Insights into the structure and kinematics of a Milky Way-like galaxy: Correlation between kinematics and large-scale structures

-The forth panel of Figure~\ref{fig:LOS_0deg} shows the radial velocity component as a function of galactocentric radius.
+The third panel of Figure~\ref{fig:LOS_0deg} shows the radial velocity component as a function of galactocentric radius.
 In this frame, a downward slope indicates regions where gas is radially converging, regardless of whether there is a change in sign from outward to inward motion, though the most significant convergence typically corresponds to a sign change.
 Conversely, an upward (positive) slope suggests divergence in the gas, and a flat slope indicates stable regions, where the gas is neither radially converging nor diverging, regardless of the direction or magnitude of the overall flow.
-Notably, there is a drop in velocities at the end of the bar region, indicating converging gas.
-The magnitude of this change ($\sim 40$\,km\,s$^{-1}$) is much greater than the change in tangential residuals related to the bar ($\sim 15$\,km\,s$^{-1}$), and it is at the end of this region of strongly converging gas that we find the strongest spiral arms in the gas surface density plot.
-For larger galactocentric distances along this slice, most gas exhibits relatively stable outwards motions, with the gaseous spiral arms appearing in converging regions where the slope in $\Delta V_{R}$ is negative, and in particular, where it shifts from positive to negative values.
-The larger radial velocity gradients across the identified spiral arms are of the order of $\sim 12-15$\,km\,s$^{-1}$\,kpc$^{-1}$.
-Conversely, clearly diverging regions (with positive slope) are typical of the inter-arm regions, although they have typically less steep slopes than the sharp changes found in spiral arms.
+A prominent example is the sharp drop in $\Delta V_R$ at the end of the bar region (grey shaded area), with an amplitude of $\sim40$\,km\,s$^{-1}$.
+This is substantially larger than the bar-related change in $\Delta(-V_\phi)$ along the same slice ($\sim15$\,km\,s$^{-1}$), and it is at the end of this region of strongly converging gas that we find the strongest spiral arms in the gas surface density plot.
+At larger radii, most gas exhibits relatively stable outward motions, with the gaseous spiral arms located where $\Delta V_R$ shows locally negative slopes (often where $\Delta V_R$ transitions from positive to negative), with typical gradients across the arms of $\sim12$--15\,km\,s$^{-1}$\,kpc$^{-1}$.
+In contrast, inter-arm regions more often show positive slopes (divergence), generally with weaker gradients than those associated with the arm peaks.

-In order to test if these correlations are consistent across the galaxy, in Appendix\,\ref{appendix: cross-sections} we also examine two more cross-sections positioned $\pm 20^{\circ}$ above (left) and below (right) the Sun's line-of-sight (see Figure~\ref{fig:LOS_20deg}).
-We find that all trends are similar, with spiral arms typically associated with sharp negative slopes of $\Delta V_{R}$, and sharp positive slopes in $\Delta (-V_{\phi})$; while inter-arms show positive albeit very milder slopes in $\Delta V_{R}$.
+In order to test if these correlations are consistent across the galaxy, in Appendix\,\ref{appendix: cross-sections} we also examine two more cross-sections positioned $\pm 20^{\circ}$ above (left) and below (right) the Sun's line of sight (see Figure~\ref{fig:LOS_20deg}).
+We find that all trends are similar, with spiral arms typically associated with sharp negative slopes of $\Delta V_{R}$, and sharp positive slopes in $\Delta (-V_{\phi})$, while inter-arms show positive albeit very milder slopes in $\Delta V_{R}$.